-In March 2018, the FMPA Board of Directors approved the formation of the Florida Municipal Solar Project Phase I, as a sixth FMPA power supply project, which has entered a power purchase agreement for solar energy on behalf of its participants.
-Due to a variety of market and site-specific factors, one of the solar sites requires redirection to an alternative facility.
-FMPA is in the process of redirecting the site to another location, with an estimated commercial operation in 2026, which has been reflected herein in all TYSP schedules.
-Six FMPA Members are participants in the Florida Municipal Solar Project with the following entitlements as shown in Table 1-5.
-Additionally, five FMPA Members are participating in the Florida Municipal Solar Project Phase II, the formation of which was approved by the FMPA Board of Directors in February 2020.
-The total entitlement is approximately 54 MW-AC and is allocated as shown in Table 1-6.
+In March 2018, the FMPA Board of Directors approved the formation of the Florida Municipal Solar Project Phase I, as a sixth FMPA power supply project, which entered a power purchase agreement for solar energy on behalf of its participants.
+Due to a variety of market and site-specific factors, the solar site comprising the 57 MW-AC entitlement had to be cancelled by the developer.
+The Phase I Solar Project Participants relinquished their entitlements in the cancelled facility, and the Phase I Solar Project Phase II, which was approved by the FMPA Board of Directors in February 2020.
+Florida Municipal Solar Project Phase II replaced Florida Municipal Solar Project Phase I solar supply project as a result of the Phase I Project retirement.
+The total entitlement is approximately 54 MW-AC and is allocated as shown in Table 1-5.
+Additionally, four FMPA Members are participating in the Florida Municipal Solar Project.
+In June 2023, FMPA secured power purchase agreements for approximately 203 MW-AC of Phase III Project entitlements, which are allocated per Table 1-6, with expected commercial operation in 2026.

-Table 1-5 Florida Municipal Solar Project Participants
+Table 1-5 Florida Municipal Solar Project Participants Phas e II